-Create a headline, a paragraph, a glossary, and more.
-The text widget adds content without requiring a response from students.
+Create a headline, a paragraph, a list, instructions, and more.
+The Text widget adds content without requiring a response from students.

 The Text widget is just for text and so it is the most commonly used content tool in Stile.
 It does not provide space for students to answer a question, and images cannot be uploaded to it.
-You can, however, customize the formatting, colour, and more.
+You can, however, customize the formatting, colour, add maths or chemical formulae, and more.
 You can also use it within the Side-by-side widget to place your text next to other media such as an image or video.

 The text is equipped with a rich text toolbox, which offers the following: